ectric/bingo-seed-scraper/Readme.md

 Wii Sports Resort.
-This program will let the user select which game and bingo style to search (Wii Sports, Wii Sports Resort Normal, or Wii Sports Resort Stamps), whether to look for single or triple bingo matches, which tasks from the full option list they want on their bingo board, and whether they want to search for only the first matching seed or find all matches.
-The program will search through all possible seeds as defined by bingosync.com (0 to 2147483647) for a bingo card that contains a bingo with only the user-selected options.
+This program will let the user select which game and bingo style to search (Wii Sports, Wii Sports Resort Normal, or Wii Sports Resort Stamps), whether to look for single, double, triple, or Blackout bingo matches, which tasks from the full option list they want on their bingo board, the starting seed number for the search, and whether they want to search for only the first matching seed or find all matches.
+The program by default will search through all possible seeds as defined by bingosync.com (0 to 2147483647) for a bingo card that contains a bingo with only the user-selected options.